Kim Jong Un met China's President Xi. What does it mean for the Trump summit? - 41NBC News | WMGT-DT

-“It seems China was not comfortable with the idea of Kim meeting with Moon (Jae-In, South Korea’s President) and Trump before having ever met with Xi,” said Paul Haenle, a former China affairs director for both President George W. Bush and Barack Obama’s National Security Council and the current director of the Carnegie–Tsinghua Center for Global Policy on Beijing, in a statement.
+“It seems China was not comfortable with the idea of Kim meeting with Moon (Jae-In, South Korea’s president) and Trump before having ever met with Xi,” said Paul Haenle,who served as China affairs director for the National Security Council under George W. Bush and Barack Obama.

 Kim’s visit comes just weeks after China’s rubber-stamp parliament voted to abolish term limits, effectively allowing President Xi Jinping to rule the superpower indefinitely.
 It also comes amid heightened tensions between Beijing and Washington over trade, with Trump announcing new tariffs on imported steel and aluminium from China earlier this month.